LilithTundrus/e621-API-Docs/README.md

 ### JSONP Support

 The API does support JSONP.
 To use JSONP, append `&callback=mycallbackfunction` to your request.
-The resulting JSON will be encapsulated to a call to `mycallbackfunction`.
+The resulting JSON will be encapsulated into a call to `mycallbackfunction`.

 #### Example